Indications for CRESEMBA for INJECTION:

 Concomitant strong CYP3A4 inhibitors (eg, ketoconazole, high-dose ritonavir [400mg every 12hrs]).
 Concomitant strong CYP3A4 inducers (eg, rifampin, carbamazepine, St. John's wort, long-acting barbiturates).
 Familial short QT syndrome.

 Perform liver-related lab tests at the start of and during therapy; monitor for more severe hepatic injury if abnormal test results.
 Discontinue if liver disease, infusion-related reactions (including hypotension, dyspnea, chills, dizziness, paresthesia, hypoesthesia), or severe cutaneous reactions develop.
 Azole hypersensitivity.
 Severe hepatic impairment (Child-Pugh Class C).
-Pregnancy (Cat.C); avoid.
+Embryo-fetal toxicity.
+Advise females of reproductive potential to use effective contraception during and for 28 days after the last dose.
+Pregnancy.
 Nursing mothers: not recommended.

 See Contraindications.
 Caution with concomitant lopinavir/ritonavir, atorvastatin (monitor), midazolam (consider dose reduction), bupropion (consider dose increase), mycophenolate mofetil (monitor for MPA-related toxicities), digoxin (monitor).
 Concomitant cyclosporine, sirolimus, tacrolimus; monitor and adjust dose as needed.